 Scott County Employment and Training is a division of Health and Human Services Department and a Dakota/Scott Workforce partner.
-Please click on the link to find Minnesota Workforce Center locations near you.

 The Youth Program provides summer and year-round work experience and academic enrichment activities.
 Participants have services available to assist them in areas such as developing work maturity skills, writing a resume and learning how to interview for a job, problem solving skills and counseling and support services.